tobykurien/rpi_tablet_os/README.md

 ## What the script does

-- Installs the OnBoard on-screen keyboard
+- Installs and configures OnBoard on-screen keyboard
-- Installs and configures touchegg (not available by default)
+- Installs and configures touchegg for touch gestures
 - Makes bluetooth audio streaming work
-- Enables hardware acceleration as described in [this article](https://www.dedoimedo.com/computers/rpi4-ubuntu-mate-hw-video-acceleration.html)
+- Enables hardware acceleration for Chromium as described in [this article](https://www.dedoimedo.com/computers/rpi4-ubuntu-mate-hw-video-acceleration.html)